Reading and writing data

 - In the management console

-, select the folder with the desired DB. - In the list of services, select Managed Service for YDB.
+, select the folder with the DB you need. - In the list of services, select Managed Service for YDB.

 - Select the database from the list.